sw82/divelog/README.md

 - [x] check all sub pages if the menu and navigation is right and the hierachy.
 I see different menues in different subpages. normalize this
 - [x] check if the export csv function is still correct and according to the latest database style.
 - [x] write a csv importer. check if the entry exists before
+- [x] when clicking on "Drag & drop your CSV file here or click to browse" choose file I can select it in the Finder, but it will not be upolao0ded.
+But it works once I drag and drop it. so please check the upload functionality.
+- [x] improve marker clustering for better visibility when zoomed out

+## Recent Changes

+- **Enhanced Map Clustering**: Implemented Leaflet.markercluster for superior marker clustering
+  - Dynamic clustering based on zoom level
+  - Interactive cluster markers with summary popups
+  - Improved performance for maps with many dive locations
+  - Custom-styled clusters matching the application theme

 ## Project Changes